FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion_matched.md

 ## Main Objectives

-The main purpose of this recipe is to provide FAIR (URL_TO_INSERT_RECORD_3627 https://fairsharing.org/FAIRsharing.WWI10U)  guidance relevant to the clinical domain by:
+The main purpose of this recipe is to provide FAIR (URL_TO_INSERT_RECORD-ABBREV_2875 https://fairsharing.org/FAIRsharing.WWI10U)  guidance relevant to the clinical domain by:

-> - providing a tool to convert Variant Call Files (VCF) to a HL7 (URL_TO_INSERT_RECORD_3629 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD_3628 https://fairsharing.org/FAIRsharing.25k4yp)  message
+> - providing a tool to convert Variant Call Files (VCF (URL_TO_INSERT_RECORD-ABBREV_2877 https://fairsharing.org/FAIRsharing.cfzz0h) ) to a HL7 (URL_TO_INSERT_RECORD-ABBREV_2878 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD-ABBREV_2876 https://fairsharing.org/FAIRsharing.25k4yp)  message
 > - highlighting known limitations of the solution
-> - raising awareness of the FHIR (URL_TO_INSERT_RECORD_3631 https://fairsharing.org/FAIRsharing.25k4yp)  standard (URL_TO_INSERT_TERM_3630 https://fairsharing.org/search?fairsharingRegistry=Standard)  in the context of clinically relevant data.
+> - raising awareness of the FHIR (URL_TO_INSERT_RECORD-ABBREV_2880 https://fairsharing.org/FAIRsharing.25k4yp)  standard (URL_TO_INSERT_TERM_2879 https://fairsharing.org/search?fairsharingRegistry=Standard)  in the context of clinically relevant data.
-> - discussing the benefits of obtaining genetic variation informat (URL_TO_INSERT_TERM_3632 https://fairsharing.org/search?recordType=model_and_format) ion in a regularized form and available in a well-known syntax.
+> - discussing the benefits of obtaining genetic variation informat (URL_TO_INSERT_TERM_2881 https://fairsharing.org/search?recordType=model_and_format) ion in a regularized form and available in a well-known syntax.

 ## Graphical Overview